InboxSDK/InboxSDK/README.md

 ## Technology Choices

-We're trying to use Typescript as much as possible now.
-There are still a lot of classic Javascript and Flow Javascript files left over.
-As needed, you can make `.d.ts` type-def files so Typescript can see them, and you can make `.js.flow` type-def files so Flow can see Typescript files.
-If you're working on a bit of code that's not in a Typescript file, consider changing the file to be Typescript.
+We've moved our Flow code over to Typescript.
+There are still a lot of rougher typing from our Flow days.
+If you see types that could be tightened up, consider doing so if you are working around them.

 React is done for some UIs, but there's a complication to using it generally: we often need to integrate with elements from Gmail itself or other instances of the InboxSDK.
 React only works well for the case where there are a lot of elements created and managed by the InboxSDK itself, we have many places where we have to integrate with outside elements, and most of our additions into the page are pretty simple DOM-wise, so we're pretty picky about where we use React.